fo76utils/fo76utils/README.md

 Simple command line utilities for extracting data from Elder Scrolls and Fallout game files, from Oblivion to Fallout 76.

-**Note:** For Starfield and Creation Engine 2, a fork of fo76utils has been created, [ce2utils](https://github.com/fo76utils/ce2utils).

 * [baunpack](doc/baunpack.md) - list the contents of, or extract from .BA2 or .BSA archives.
 * [bcdecode](doc/bcdecode.md) - convert BC1 to BC5 block compressed DDS textures to uncompressed RGBA image data in raw or DDS format.
 BC6H and BC7 decompression are also supported, using code from [detex](https://github.com/hglm/detex). bcdecode can also be used to convert from .hdr to .dds, and to pre-filter cube maps for use in PBR.
 * [btddump](doc/btddump.md) - extract terrain data from Fallout 76 .BTD files to raw height map, land textures, ground cover, or terrain color.